tryingsomestuff/Minic/README.md

 - forwardness
 - complexity (not yet implemented)

 Default values are 50 and a range from 0 to 100 can be used.
-A value of 100 will double the effect, while a value of 0 will disable the feature (it is probably not a good idea to put material awareness to 0 ...).
+A value of 100 will double the effect, while a value of 0 will disable the feature (it is probably not a good idea to put material awareness to 0 for instance ...).

 ## Thanks